 Where a reduction is proposed to PANs, the admission authority must consult on their admission arrangements in entirety.
 Martin Wilson School in Shrewsbury is a foundation school and therefore an admission authority.
-The governing body is reducing the PAN from 34 to 30.
+The governing body has proposed a reduction to their PAN from 34 to 30.